 The American Chemical Society is the leading publisher of peer-reviewed research journals in the chemical and related sciences, serving scientific communities worldwide through an unparalleled commitment to quality, reliability, and innovation.

 Bibliographic database consisting of literature citations for journal articles, monographs, proceedings, theses, patents, translations, audiovisual materials, computer software, and technical reports pertaining to all aspects of agriculture.
 This extensive database provides selective worldwide coverage of primary information sources in agriculture and related fields.

 This United Nations database is produced by the Food and Agriculture Organization and indexes international agricultural publications.
 AGRIS complements AGRICOLA, but is more narrowly focused to food and nutrition.
 The multilingual database is free to all.

-Bibliographic database of journal, newspaper, and magazine articles from over 300 international alternative, radical, and left periodicals.
-Born of the New Left, the API was launched in 1969 to provide access to the emerging theories and practices of radical social change.
-API coverage is both international and interdisciplinary.
-With over 344,000 records, the API is considered the most comprehensive and up-to-date guide to alternative sources of information available.
+Bibliographic database of journal, newspaper, and magazine articles from over 300 alternative, radical, and left periodicals.
+Coverage is both international and interdisciplinary.
+A comprehensive and up-to-date guide to alternative sources of information.

-Index to sources on the history of the United States and Canada from prehistory to the present.
-Coverage is from over 1,700 journals and is updated monthly.
-The full text version provides full-text coverage of nearly 200 journals and over 90 books.
-In addition, it includes book and media reviews and citations to abstracts of dissertations as well as journal article citations.
-Links provided to full text content provided by JSTOR, Project Muse, and the History Cooperative.
+Index to over 1,900 sources on the history of the United States and Canada from prehistory to the present.
+Includes book and media reviews and citations to abstracts of dissertations as well as journal article citations.

 The Society's journals cover the spectrum of microbiology, including coverage of both basic and clinical microbiology.